 After detail analysis of the candidate's real situation, it is observed, that most of them do not require an MBA.
 They need to know their own world better.
 They need to be self-aware.
 They need to focus what they are really best at, and what they really enjoy doing.

 In fact in 2 cases - a BBA & an MBA - the candidates wanted to quit the course as they just were not able to relate to 'management'.
 There world was so different.
 Once we make them realize whether it serves the purpose 'for them', they back out and focus on areas that they really need to focus upon, such as: right role, right competence, right expectations from the self, how people grow in organization etc.

 In a nutshell, MBA is not required for everybody.
 It shouldn't be looked at like 'Personality Development (PD)' program.
 If it is so, it is a very highly priced PD program with 2 years of valuable investment, apart from those 5 to 18 lakhs :

 So, one shouldn't look at an MBA as an emergency ambulance service, for the career-crisis (sometime real and sometimes socially or self-created).

-I recently guided a person with technical work experience, to move successfully to HR (which, we identified as his true passion) without an MBA degree.
+I recently gave career guidance to a person with technical work experience, to move successfully to HR (which, we identified as his true passion) without an MBA degree.
 You can Take MBA Career Counselling to know your true passion.